xetdata/EfficientSAM/README.md

 # EfficientSAM

-_XetHub hosted fork of EfficientSAM using our [XetData plugin](https://github.com/apps/xetdata)._
+[XetHub](about.xethub.com) hosted fork of EfficientSAM using the [GitHub plugin](https://github.com/apps/xetdata).

-**EfficientSAM: Leveraged Masked Image Pretraining for Efficient Segment Anything **
+EfficientSAM: Leveraged Masked Image Pretraining for Efficient Segment Anything

 ## News
 [Dec.5 2023] We release the torchscript version of EfficientSAM and share the Google colab notebook.